 The limit of your new credit card must be greater than your transfer balance.
 For example, if you are wanting to transfer $1900 then your credit card limit must be at least $2,000.
 Each bank/lender will have a different policy so ensure you check your banks policies.

 It is important to remember that every individual financial situation is different.
 It depends entirely on your individual circumstance as to whether or not a balance transfer is right for your current financial circumstance.
-A balance transfers can be a great way to eliminate debt as long as you are strict and pay down your debt in the interest-free period and ensure you do your research on the deal you decide to go with.
+A balance transfer can be a great way to eliminate debt as long as you are strict and pay down your debt in the interest-free period and ensure you do your research on the deal you decide to go with.
 It is a good idea to seek appropriate financial advice before making a commitment.

 Yes, of course!
 When it comes to credit card debt or debt in general a consolidation loan could be another viable option.